alexanderepstein/Bash-Snippets/gist/README.md

-# gist - Manage you gist like a pro
+# gist - Manage your gist like a pro
 ## Getting started
 ```bash
 # fetch your gists and clone them into ~/gist as git repos